-NIBBLE IS: Providing Comprehensive, Useful and Instructive Programs for the Home, Small Business, and Entertainment.
+MIBBLE IS: Providing Comprehensive, Useful and Instructive Programs for the Home, Small Business, and Entertainment.

-NIBBLE IS: A Reference to Graphics, Games, Systems Programming Tips, Product News and Reviews, Hardware Construction Projects, and a host of other features.
+Programming Tips, Product News and Reviews, Hardware Construction Projects, and a host of other features.

-NIBBLE IS: A magazine suitable for both the Beginner and the Advanced Programmer.
+NIBBLE 18: A magazine suitable for both the Beginner and the Advanced Programmer.